The death of the local newspaper?

 Since 2005 more than 200 local papers have closed in the UK and the number of regional journalists has halved to around 6,500, with staff cuts, centralised newsrooms, sub-editing and printers re-located miles from local communities, leaving press benches in councils and courtrooms increasingly empty.

-An estimated 58% the country has no daily or regional title and rural areas are increasingly reliant on London-based media and their owjn social networks for local news.
+An estimated 58% the country has no daily or regional title and rural areas are increasingly reliant on London-based media and their own social networks for local news.

 Public 'losing a voice'

-Note: Correction: An earlier version of this article incorrectly stated that the Manchester Evening News had announced redundancies a month after the Manchester Arena Bombing of May 2017.
-The redundancies were announced in June 2016 and this line has been amended.